-The CB Metal Blow-off Cap, Part No. 433208, is used for all chain broilers protected overhead with the 2W nozzle in high temperature environments.
-The metal blow-off cap contains a special O-ring placed inside the cap which integrates with the 2W nozzle to create a seal and to help hold the blow-off cap in position.
+The CB Metal Blow-off Cap Package, Part No. 433208, is used for all high temperature environments.
+The metal blow-off cap contains a special O-ring placed inside the cap which integrates with the nozzle to create a seal and to help hold the blow-off cap in position.

-The CB Metal Blow-off Cap Assembly, Part No. 433208, contains 10 blow-off caps.
+- ► The CB Metal Blow-off Cap Package, Part No. 433208, contains 10 blow-off caps. - Also available is a 10 pack of CB Stainless Steel Blow-Off Caps, Part No. 434707.